D62/A13/W61 ECCLES

 [Copyright picture ~ Ian Moore and reproduced with permission.]

-Bedford J4 3544TD was pictured in the station yard shortly before it was replaced.
+Bedford J4 3544TD was pictured in the station yard.

 Originally based at Agecroft, ERF HP FTJ410F moved here for 15 months beginning in June 1970.